SA-Butler/Challenge18-Tabeau/analysis.md

 The analysis therefore gives a clear indication of the seasonal variations expereinced in trips from Jersey City.
 The summer increase in trips to Manhatten is significant by comparison but is only a small percentage of the overall summer trips from Jersey City.

-The visualisations are commpiled in the dashboards "Winter v Summer" and "Summer Trips to NYC".
+The visualisations are compiled in the dashboards "Winter v Summer" and "Summer Trips to NYC".